Advancing research, innovation, entrepreneurship and strategic partnerships at ASU

 We are a production of Knowledge Enterprise at ASU.
 Learn more at research.asu.edu.

-Lab Coat Optional is a production of the Strategic Marketing and Communications team at Arizona State University’s Knowledge Enterprise.
+Lab Coat Optional is a production of the Strategic Marketing and Communications team at Arizona State Universityโs Knowledge Enterprise.
+Learn more about research and discovery at ASU on Instagram, LinkedIn and Bluesky or visit us at research.asu.edu.

 Episode credits